xapple/crest4/README.md

 ### Test suite

-To test that the installation was successful you can launch the test suite by executing:
+To test that the installation was successful, you can launch the test suite by executing:

     crest4 --pytest

 ### Splitting computation

 It is possible to run the sequence similarity search yourself without passing through the `crest4` executable.
-This is useful for instance if you want to run BLAST on a dedicated server for increased speed and only want to perform the taxonomic assignment on your local computer.
+This is useful, for instance, if you want to run BLAST on a dedicated server for increased speed and only want to perform the taxonomic assignment on your local computer.

 In such a case you just need to copy the hits file that was generated back to your local computer and specify its location with the following parameter: